-If you are a fan of fresh tomato sauce, you should be growing roma tomatoes in your garden.
-Growing and caring for roma tomato plants means that you will be growing the perfect tomato for making delicious sauces.
+If you’re a fan of fresh tomato sauce, you should be growing roma tomatoes in your garden.
+Growing and caring for roma tomato plants means that you’ll be growing the perfect tomato for making delicious sauces.
 Let’s look at a few tips for growing roma tomatoes.

 What is a Roma Tomato?